This is perhaps one of the most seductive lies that I fell for in the early days of my low-carb/keto journey.

 The American Heart Association set a limit on cholesterol of 300 mg per day, and since the 1950s, the US population dutifully reduced their intake of dietary cholesterol.
-As you can see from this chart, this reduction in dietary cholesterol has tracked in the opposite direction to the obesity epidemic.
+Unfortunately, as you can see from this chart, this reduction in dietary cholesterol has tracked in the opposite direction of the obesity epidemic.

 Our satiety analysis suggests that people tend to eat less when they consume food that contains more cholesterol.
 It appears that your body craves cholesterol and encourages you to continue eating cholesterol-containing foods until you get enough.
 Ironically, the lower limit targeted by the American Heart Association and the Dietary Guidelines aligns with the lowest satiety response!